 Myself, Rafi Ahamed.
 I am a Cyber Security Researcher from Bangladesh.
-I’m also a part of Allsafe-India’s Penetration Tester Team.
-Without further ado let’s get to today’s topic.
+I love to do things differently.
+Anyway, without further ado let’s get to today’s topic.

 Today’s topic is all about exploitation of API endpoints using AuthToken.
 Not about finding one.